Sign Up

 • Recommendations

-This tool focuses on structuring of communication with physicians in a way that captures the physician’s attention and thereby generates the appropriate action.
-The thought behind SBAR originates from the idea that nurses are trained and socialized to report findings within the context of the patient’s story, whereas physicians are trained to think and process information based on problems which need to be solved.
+The SBAR tool focuses on structuring communication with physicians in a way that captures the physician’s attention and thereby generates the appropriate action.
+The thought behind SBAR originates from the idea that nurses are trained and socialized to report findings within the context of the patient’s story.
+In contrast, physicians are trained to think and process information based on problems that need to be solved.
 Also, physicians tend to present and best receive the information as facts.

 CUS Words

 CUS words are another technique used to improve communication between physicians and nurses.
-CUS words are used to convey escalating levels of concern on the part of a nurse or really anybody who is lower on a hierarchy who needs to get the attention of someone higher up in the hierarchy.
+CUS words are used to convey escalating levels of concern on the part of a nurse or, really, anybody who is lower in the hierarchy who needs to get the attention of someone higher up in the hierarchy.

 CUS words begin with the phrase: